How do we become wise?

 Wisdom: a word worth paying attention to!

 How do we grow wise?
 What ingredients do we need to cook-up some wisdom?
-Consider this wisdom pyramid (much like the old food pyramid):
+Consider this wisdom pyramid (much like a food pyramid).

-BINGO!
-Experience combined with knowledge forms the initial crumbs of wisdom.
-Why only crumbs of wisdom versus the full on buffet?
+Why only crumbs of wisdom versus a full on wisdom buffet?
 Simple!
 The amount of first-hand experiential time plays the pivotal role to determine how ripe ones’ wisdom really is.
-The more time we spend practicing our craft, the more wise we become in such practice.
+The more time we spend practicing what we know, the more knowledge ripens into wisdom.
 Of course, we aid the process of becoming more wise when we add the final wisdom ingredient: perspective!
+When we’re able to perceive knowledge from multiple perspectives (age, gender, orientation, social, cultural, political, professional and spiritual perspectives – for example) we polish rough wisdom into diamonds!

 Data + information = knowledge.
 Knowledge + experience + time = initial seeds of wisdom.
 Time + multiple perspectives = savvy wisdom!
 To test out this formula, think back to a time when you thought you knew it all!
 (Is that time, today?
 If so, you’re in for some big surprises!)
 As you ponder your level of wisdom, do you notice how the more you know, the more you become aware of how much more there is to know?